dannyseymour2/dominion-game.github.io/docs/ground-rules.md

 ## Regular Check-ins
 [Running ToDo Lists](/todos)
-Check in with this each day (Slack reminder perhaps?)
+Check in with this each day (Slackbot reminder perhaps?)

 ## Communication
 Slack primarily on our subchannel, and also face to face checkins during class days.
 Weekend meetups when deliverables approach (online or in person).